ericrallen/old-school-front-end-challenge/README.md

 ---------------------------------
 ```

-It's not much, but let's keep it for now.
+It's not much on average, but let's keep it for now.

 #### Step two

-Okay, let's tackle what seems to be the actual bottleneck:
+Okay, let's tackle what seems to be eating up the most execution time:

 ```log
 ...